-Unless you’ve lived under a rock for the past few years, chances are you’ve heard of chalk paint which has become all the rage among DIYers.
-Named for its matte finish when it dries, chalk paint can be just the thing for a quick and easy fireplace makeover.
+Unless you’ve lived under a rock for the past few years, chances are you’ve heard of chalk paint, which has become all the rage among DIYers.
+Named for its chalky, matte finish when it dries, chalk paint can be just the thing for a quick and easy fireplace makeover.

 With no sanding, stripping, or priming needed, chalk paint gives excellent coverage and the process is simple.
 This water- based paint will cover 150 square feet per quart and will even work on surfaces that have been previously painted.